 Places of Interest

-There are many, many delightful places to see and explore during your time in the Highlands, including the suggested local walks on the next page.
+There are many, many delightful places to see and explore during your time with us in the Highlands of Scotland, including the suggested local walks on the next page.
 The Five Sisters mountain range is also only a 20-minute drive away.